varigence/docs/bimlflex/delivering-data-vault/data-vault-concept-hub.md

 Each Hub maintains a distinct list of [**Integration Keys**](xref:bimlflex-data-vault-integration-keys-and-relationships) that represent unique instances of the identified concept.

-In the model, the Hub serves as integration point when merging together disparate data sets.

 ## A Business Focused Approach for Data Integration

 To be able to integrate data across systems and versions, the actual business terms used should be identified and used where possible to name Hubs and the corresponding Integration Key column.

-In BimlFlex, this is supported through the [**Business Modeling**](xref:bimlflex-business-modeling) feature. **Business Modelling** supports an interactive workshop-style modeling of the involved processes and terminology, so that the right business terms can be defined.
+In BimlFlex, this is supported through the [**Business Modeling**](xref:bimlflex-business-modeling) feature. [**Business Modeling**](xref:bimlflex-business-modeling) supports an interactive workshop-style modeling of the involved processes and terminology, so that the right business terms can be defined.

 The resulting Business Entities can be mapped to Data Vault Hubs in the [**Object Editor**](xref:bimlflex-object-editor) or the Data Vault [**Accelerator**](xref:bimlflex-data-vault-accelerator).